P and NP

 MATCHING Graph $G$ Is there a subset $s$ of the nodes in $G$, of size $k$ or larger (for some $k$), such that no two edges in $s$ share a vertex?
 Find the largest set of edges in $G$ with no common vertices.

-DOMINATING SET Graph $G$ Is there a subset $s$ of the nodes in $G$, of size $k$ or less (for some $k$), to which every other node in $G$ is adjacent?
+DOMINATING SET Graph $G$ Is there a subset $s$ of the nodes in $G$, of size $k$ or less (for some $k$), to which all other nodes in $G$ are adjacent?
 Find the smallest subset of nodes in $G$ to which all other nodes are adjacent.

 GRAPH PARTITIONING Undirected, weighted graph $G$ Are there $n$ graphs...?
 Find the smallest such $n$